|Nutrition Facts (per serving)|

 Add the chopped bacon to a cold pan.
 Heat it on high heat, stirring frequently until brown and crispy.
 Strain the bacon and place it on a paper-towel-lined plate.

 Add the sour cream, mayonnaise, buttermilk, garlic clove, salt, and pepper to a food processor.
 Blend until completely smooth.

 Fold the blue cheese crumbles into the dressing.

 Top the iceberg wedges with the blue cheese dressing then the tomatoes, pickled onions, and crumbled bacon.
 Top with the chopped chives and serve immediately.

 - The addition of the buttermilk makes the dressing perfectly pourable yet still thick and delicious.
-If you don’t have buttermilk, just measure out milk and add ½ a teaspoon of white vinegar or lemon juice.
+If you don’t have buttermilk, just measure out the milk and add 1/2 a teaspoon of white vinegar or lemon juice.

-- To make the iceberg wedges, cut the iceberg in half, scoop out the very bottom of the stem, then cut each half into three wedges.
+- To make the iceberg wedges, cut the iceberg in half, scoop out the very bottom of the stem, and then cut each half into three new wedges.

 Try these different additions to mix up this classic dish: